tabualhsan/Dow-Jane/README.md

 MVP

-Users can select or browse through over 10,000 stocks and learn more about these stocks in the S&P 500 using the Alpha Vantage API.
+Users can select or browse through over 10,000 stocks and learn more about these stocks in the market using the Alpha Vantage API.
 User can moniter stocks by adding them to their favorites.
 User can also see what stocks have a women-lead CEO and learn more about them.